throneless-tech/ionosphere/README.md

 * **[hubot-signal-service](https://github.com/throneless-tech/hubot-signal)**, a Hubot adapter for connecting to the Signal network that utilizes the library above.
 It can be found on NPM [here](https://www.npmjs.com/package/hubot-signal-service).
 * **[hubot-list](https://github.com/throneless-tech/hubot-list)**, a simple Hubot script for providing a basic distribution list functionality.
 It can be found on NPM [here](https://npmjs.com/package/@throneless/hubot-list).

+Optionally, there is also:
+* **[hubot-token](https://github.com/throneless-tech/hubot-token)**, a Hubot script for managing collections of tokens (arbitrary strings) and distributing them to lists of users.
+This is has special functionality for distributing prepaid VPN codes, but can be used for any kind of secrets.
+It can be found on NPM [here](https://npmjs.com/package/@throneless/hubot-token).

 Additionally, the Docker installation uses the following custom container:
 * **[chambana/hubot](https://github.com/chambana-net/docker-hubot)**, which provides automatic installation and configuration of a modern version of Hubot.
 It's available on the Docker Hub [here](https://hub.docker.com/r/chambana/hubot/).

 ## Installation
 In order to create a functioning bot that connects to the Signal network, it is necessary to have a phone number associated with the bot for authentication purposes.
 This can be a real phone, a [Google Voice](https://voice.google.com) number, a [Twilio](https://twilio.com) number, or any other number where you can receive an SMS message.
 It is not currently recommended to associate the bot with a number that you also intend for normal Signal use, as you will most likely clobber your keys.
 Technically after you authenticate the bot you no longer need the number, but you may want to retain it so that someone else can't start using it.
 ### Standalone
-These instructions were tested using [NodeJS](https://nodejs.org) v8.12.0.
+These instructions were tested using [NodeJS](https://nodejs.org) v8.12.0 and later.
 Some of the components are only compatible with Hubot v3.x and above.
 Hubot uses a persistant storage backend called the "Brain."
 For many adapters, having a persistent brain is not necessary, but for hubot-signal-service it is mandatory so that it can store keying information.
 Any available hubot-brain should work; the most commonly used is [hubot-redis-brain](https://www.npmjs.com/package/hubot-redis-brain), but installing standalone [Redis](https://redis.io) is outside the scope of these instructions.
 1. The recommended way to install Hubot is to use [generator-hubot](https://www.npmjs.com/package/generator-hubot), a [Yeoman](https://yeoman.io) generator.
-As of 31-Oct-2018, the `latest` tag has not been updated to point at a version that installs Hubot v3.x or above, so it is necessary to install it with an explicit version:
+As of 01-Aug-2020, the `latest` tag has not been updated to point at a version that installs Hubot v3.x or above, so it is necessary to install it with an explicit version:
 `npm install -g yo generator-hubot@1.1.0`
 2. Create a directory for the bot, and then run generator inside and answer the prompts.
 When it asks you for the adapter, enter `signal-service`:
 ```